IgorDrgonec/VectorBT-Flask/docs/docs/getting-started/installation.md

 The PRO version can be installed with `pip`.

-Uninstall the vanilla version if installed:
+Uninstall the community version if installed:

 ```sh
 pip uninstall vectorbt